Jeremy Hunt urged to wipe UK’s energy bill debts – set to rise to £3bn

 The Treasury has also already set out a package of measures to boost workforce participation among the over-50s, the long-term sick and disabled, and benefits claimants.

-It includes the axing of the system used to assess eligibility for sickness benefits, paying parents on Universal Credit childcare support upfront and increasing the amount they can claim by several hundred pounds.
+It includes the axing of the system used to assess eligibility for sickness benefits, paying parents on universal credit childcare support upfront and increasing the amount they can claim by several hundred pounds.

 The chancellor said on Sunday that said he makes “absolutely no apology” for being responsible with the public finances as he risked angering Tory MPs by playing down the prospect of major tax cuts.